astrosoftlab/northtensor-web/documentation/guides/purchase-tao.md

 ![image_info](/images/guides/mexc/sell-crypto.png)

-&nbsp;
 Once you click sell you will have USDT in your account.
 You can now purchase TAO with it.
-Scroll down to the "Buy TAO" section.
+You can skip to the ["Buy TAO" section](#user-content-buy-tao).

-&nbsp;
 &nbsp;

 ## If you need USDT to purchase TAO follow this: {#credit-card-usdt}